When I was young, my dream was to be an aircraft pilot.

 Some people told me that — when I was young — punching people in the face was my main way to deal with conflict (whether I've been lying to or had good reasons to do so we will never know).
 So my parents decided to "enroll" me in a karate class in order to "channel my energy".
 Hopefully, today I'm avoiding punching people (although I've become quite efficient at it).

-More than twenty years later I've been practicing two or three times a week, went two times to Japan for intensive training sessions and graduated to 3rd Dan.
-I also teach since about ten years and love teaching to kids, because they're filled with positive energy.
+More than twenty years later I've been practicing two or three times a week, went twice to Japan for intensive training sessions and graduated to 3rd Dan.
+I also teach since about fifteen years and love teaching to kids, because they're filled with positive energy.

 Beside this weblog, I wrote and host several other website.